 The results of the investigation are inconsistent.
 Some studies showed there was an increased risk while other studies showed no increased risk.
 The drugs are still available.
 A summary of the findings is contained on the packaging label.
 If you are taking a pill with drospirenone, talk with your doctor about your risk.

 Can Any Woman Take Birth Control Pills?

-Birth control pills can be taken safely by most women, but is not recommended for women who are over the age of 35 and smoke.
+Birth control pills can be taken safely by most women.
+They are not recommended, though, for women over the age of 35 who smoke.
 If you don't smoke, you can use hormonal contraceptives until menopause.
 In addition, you should not take hormonal contraceptives if you have had:

 - Blood clots in the arms, legs, or lungs

 - Cancer of the breast or uterus